Selected Correspondence Peter

 Beauty

-When I read of your recent job change, I was wondering how you would go working with young children.
+PETER: When I read of your recent job change, I was wondering how you would go working with young children.

-I was wondering the same thing.
+GARY: I was wondering the same thing.
 I feel a bit hypocritical at times as I find myself falling back on what I learned and was taught in dealing with situations, and I think what I learned and was taught was based on the same values, morals, ethics, etc., that constitute the ‘Tried and Failed’.
 So there is this hypocritical feeling often.
 But I seemingly do not react to emotionally charged situations and I am not intimidated by people whose aim is to push other people’s buttons.
 That doesn’t mean I stick around to become their punching bag, it just means that I can be level-headed in a situation.

-Once I began to get some understanding as to the nature of the human condition I remember passing through some difficult phases in my work and with people I met.
+PETER: Once I began to get some understanding as to the nature of the human condition I remember passing through some difficult phases in my work and with people I met.
 Firstly I had to overcome the hurdle of wanting to tell others about my discoveries about how the human condition operates but I soon saw I was falling for that perennial trap of wanting to change others.
 When this urge subsided, I found myself feeling like an outsider because I no longer believed what everyone else believed and I was increasingly more happy and harmless, in a world awash with sadness, blame, resentment, competition and affront.
 In hindsight it was really a matter of riding out the storm, keeping my own counsel as to what was going on and accept the fact that actualism means change, that this change requires effort and that change is at times an uncomfortable and disconcerting business.

-At the risk of making this post a marathon, there is another story that is relevant to the subject of work as well as the topic of beauty that No. 37 was interested in.
+At the risk of making this post a marathon, there is another story that is relevant to the subject of work as well as the topic of beauty that No 37 was interested in.
 As an architect I was trained to consider architecture to be a fine art and consequently great emphasis was placed on aesthetics in my education.
 The look and feel of a building was considered paramount and its functionality, workability and build-ability were considered secondary.

 As a consequence of this teaching, beauty and style became personal issues to be honed, cherished, defended and fought for over the course of one’s career.
 Because of this many of my interactions with clients became subtle battles of will as I attempted to impose my style and sense of beauty on their building.
 Despite the fact that I could see that beauty was a subjective value and by no means an absolute and that it was influenced by fashion, location, culture and personality, it took a long time to rid myself of the aesthetic values I had been taught in architecture school.